Will Musk’s hands-off ideal for Twitter have broad appeal? - NewsBreak

 “He’s going to be spending more time with another venture,” Edward Jones Senior Equity Analyst Jeff Windau said of Musk, who also runs SpaceX, The Boring Co., which digs tunnels, and Neuralink, a computer-brain interface company.
 “There’s a potential limit on the amount of bandwidth that you can apply to each of these companies.”

 Krisher reported from Detroit.
-O'Brien reported from Providence, Rhode Island.
-AP writers Barbara Ortutay in Oakland, California, Kelvin Chan in London and Sam Petrequin in Brussels contributed to this report.
+O’Brien reported from Providence, Rhode Island.
+AP Business Writers Barbara Ortutay in Oakland, California, Kelvin Chan in London and Sam Petrequin in Brussels contributed to this report.

 Comments / 0